wairas/happy-tools-keras/README.md

 # happy-tools-keras
-happy-tools that use the Keras library for Deep Learning on hyper-spectral images.
+happy-tools that use the Keras library for Deep Learning on hyperspectral images.

 ## Installation